beroset/qml_translate_experiment/README.md

 The goal is to have a *minimal* but working example of a QML application with internationalization support, to provide a template for how to do this.

 ## Current state
-At the moment, the software can be built with either CMake or qmake, but only the qmake version works correctly for reasons that are not clear to me.
-(Comments or pull requests to fix that would be welcome!)
+At the moment, the software can be built with either CMake or qmake.
 Only Linux is currently supported, but this could be expanded once it works more reliably.
 I use the Fedora distribution, so some of the tools on your Linux platform might be different, but the general idea should be widely applicable.

 ### Build with qmake
 To build with qmake, use the following commands.